griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 **Kotlin has enough** "taste" that it appeals to the Pythonista and possibly has encouraged for the first time new developers onto the JVM

-The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the intial inertia of the Enterprise glory years 15-20 years ago still carry it along
+The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the initial inertia of the Enterprise glory years 15-20 years ago still carry it along

 The "grain" of the language still shows through - Java "varnished" over with some Kotlin is the place to start